-LABEL DESCRIPTION DNS The Zyxel Device supports DNS proxy by default.
+LABEL DESCRIPTION g DNS The Zyxel Device supports DNS proxy by default.
 The Zyxel Device sends out its own LAN IP address to the DHCP clients as the first DNS server address.
 DHCP clients use this first DNS server to send domain-name queries to the Zyxel Device.
 The Zyxel Device sends a response directly if it has a record of the domain-name to IP address mapping.
 If it does not, the Zyxel Device queries an outside DNS server and relays the response to the DHCP client.
-Select DNS Proxy to have the DHCP clients use the Zyxel Device's own LAN IP address.
-The Zyxel Device works as a DNS relay.
-Select Static if you have the IP address of a DNS server.
-Enter the DNS server's IP address in the field to the right.
-Select From ISP if your ISP dynamically assigns DNS server information (and the Zyxel Device's WAN IP address).
-LAN IPv6 Mode Setup IPv6 Active Use this to enable or disable IPv6 on the Zyxel Device.
-When IPv6 is used, the following fields need to be set.
+Select DNS Proxy Zyxel Device wo se the Zyxel Device's own LAN IP address.
+The Select Static if you the field to the ri he IP address of a [DNS server.
+Enter the DNS server's IP address in Select From ISP in WAN IP address) • dynamically assign: s DNS server information (and the Zyxel Device's LAN IPv6 Mode Setup , IPv6 Active Use this to enab e or disak ole IPv6 on the Zyxe el Device.
+When IPv6 is use d, the foll owing fields need t o be set.
 Link Local Address Type A link-local address uniquely identifies a device on the local network (the LAN).
-It is similar a "private IP address" in IPv6.
+It is similar to a "private IP address" in IPv6.
 You can have the same link-local address on multiple interfaces on a device.
-A link-local unicast address has a predefined prefix of fe80::/10. link-local unicast address format is as follows.
-Select EUI64 to allow the Zyxel Device to generate an interface ID for the LAN interface's link-local address using the EUI-64 formation of the content of the content of the LAN interface's link-local address if you select Manual.
-Link-local Unicast Address Format 1111 1110 10 0 Interface ID 10 bits 54 bits 64 bits EUI64 Select this to have the Zyxel Device generate an interface ID for the LAN interface's link-local address using the EUI-64 format.
-Manual Select this to manually enter an interface ID for the LAN interface's link-local address.
+A link-local unicast address has a predefined prefix of fe80::/10.
+The link-local unicast address format is as follows.
+Select EUI64 to allow the Zyxel Device to generate an interface ID for the LAN interface's link-local address using the EUI-64 format.
+Otherwise, enter an interface ID for the LAN interface's link-local address if you select Manual.
+Link-local Unicast Address Format 1111 1110 10 0 Interface ID 10 bits 54 bits 64 bits EUI64 Select this to have local address using e an interface ID for the LAN interface's link- Manual Select this to mo ınually en ter an interface ID for the LAN interface's link-local address.
 LAN Global Identifier Type Select EUI64 to have the Zyxel Device generate an interface ID using the EUI-64 format for its global address.
 Select Manual to manually enter an interface ID for the LAN interface's global IPv6 address.
 EUI64 Select this to have the Zyxel Device generate an interface ID using the EUI-64 format for its global address.
 Manual Select this to manually enter an interface ID for the LAN interface's global IPv6 address.
 LAN IPv6 Prefix Setup Select Delegate prefix from WAN to automatically obtain an IPv6 network prefix from the service provider or an uplink router.
 Select Static to configure a fixed IPv6 address for the Zyxel Device's LAN IPv6 address.
 Delegate prefix from WAN Select this option to automatically obtain an IPv6 network prefix from the service provider or an uplink router.
 Static Select this option to configure a fixed IPv6 address for the Zyxel Device's LAN IPv6 address.
 MLD Snooping / Multicast Snooping Multicast Listener Discovery (MLD) allows an IPv6 switch or router to discover the presence of MLD hosts who wish to receive multicast packets and the IP addresses of multicast groups the hosts want to join on its network.
-Active Click this switch to enable or disable MLD Snooping on the Zyxel Device.
-When the switch goes to the right the function is enabled.
-Otherwise, it is not.
-This allows the Zyxel Device to check MLD packets passing through it and learn the multicast group membership.
-It helps reduce multicast traffic.
+Active or disable MLD Snation is enabled.
+Oth ooping on the Zyxel Device.
+When the switch nerwise, it is not. e to check MLD po os reduce multicas ckets passing through it and learn the multicast traffic.

-Table 59 Network Setting > Home Networking > LAN Setup (continued)
+Table 66 Network Setting > Home Networking > LAN Setup (continued)